AraBlocks/ara-identity/README.md

 <a name="fs"></a>
 ### `aid.fs`
 `aid.fs` is an an abstract file system interface for reading and writing identity files for an identity on disk or from the network.
 It provides a familiar FS API exposing functions like `readFile` and `writeFile`.
 Most operations will use the `fs` module directly, but if a file is not found, it will ask the network for it.
 This allows services running on servers to bind themselves to identities, without the identity files living on the same machine.

-To learn more about Ara remote servers, please refer to [archiver][Ara Identity Archiver] & [resolver][Ara Identity Resolver]
+More information about remote servers can be found at [archiver][Ara Identity Archiver] & [resolver][Ara Identity Resolver].

 <a name="fsWriteFile"></a>
 ### `aid.fs.writeFile(identifier, filename, buffer)`
-Writes a given file to its identity folder based on a given identifier.
-This method can only be used to write locally
+Write a file to its local identity directory based on a given identifier.
 ```js
 const context = require('ara-context')()
 const opts = {